-- Entire Unit including all appliances, common areas must be cleaned thoroughly and left in move-in ready condition.
-Mattress pad must be washed, folded and left at the end of the bed.
-Charges will apply for unlaundered or missing mattress pads. - 2.
-Room has been inspected by either office staff or Housing Advisor on duty. - 3.
+- 1. Room must be cleaned thoroughly. - 2.
+Room has been inspected by either Housing office staff or Housing Advisor on duty. - 3.
 Internet has been disconnected and all equipment returned to provider. - 4.
-Return all keys assigned to you to the Housing office upon move out-do not rely on your friends to return your keys, it is your responsibility to ensure they are returned to the office upon move-out.
+Return all keys assigned to you to the Housing off upon move out-do not rely on your friends to return your keys, it is your responsibility to ensure they are returned to the office upon move-out.
 Your move out will not be complete until all keys are received in the Housing Office.
-You may incur nightly charges as well as a lost key set charge of \$200
+You could incur nightly charges as well as the key set charge of \$200

-Prior to the Spring/Summer term you must move out of your room within 24 hours after your last exam or graduation ceremony (only for students who are graduating), failure to do so will result in nightly charges plus 15% taxes (Conference Nightly Rate)
+Prior to Spring/Summer semester, you must move out of your room within 24 hours after your last exam or Convocation ceremony (only for students graduating).
+Failure to do so will result in nightly charges at the Conference Rate - plus 15% taxes.